github/semantic/docs/coding-style.md

 We strongly recommend adding Haddock documentation to any function/data type, unless its purpose is immediately apparent from its name.
 Comments should describe the "why", type signatures should describe the "what", and the code should describe the "how".

-The Haskell Prelude is too minimal for serious work.
-The `Prologue` module should be imported in most files, as it reexports most of what you need.

 # Formatting

 2 spaces everywhere.
 Tabs are forbidden.
 Haskell indentation can be unpredictable, so generally stick with what your editor suggests.